In Kirov Forest

 The heroes and heroines of Russian fairy tales often have to go into the ‘dense, dark’ forest, to steal a magic implement, or chop down trees, and find themselves sucked into a strange world where nothing is as it seems, at the mercy of shape-shifting wood-sprites, Baba Yaga with her house on chicken legs surrounded by glowing skulls, Koschei the Deathless who sucks the life out young women and can only be destroyed if you can find his soul, which is hidden in a needle, which is in an egg, which is in a duck, which is in a hare, which is in an iron chest buried under a green oak tree on the island of Buyan.

 Phantasmagoria is the dominant mode of Putin’s latest presidency, as the screws are tightened and the purges begin.
 The Duma, for so long cultivated to give at least the impression of debate, has exploded in a shrill cabaret of obsequiousness.
-A stream of patriotic laws are being proposed, forbidding, inter alia, English words, adoption by Americans, gay ‘propaganda’.
+A stream of patriotic laws are being passed, forbidding, inter alia, English words, adoption by Americans, gay ‘propaganda’.
 Cossacks in full traditional garb patrol the streets of Moscow to check the papers of anyone who doesn’t look Russian; religious nationalist Hells Angels ride through cities waving flags of Christ, calling for the defence of Holy Rus from western infidels and blaring mystic heavy metal tunes called things like ‘Slavic Skies’.
 In Rostov, a member of the Eurasian Youth Union, Alexander Proselkov, dressed up as an NKVD officer from the 1930s, shot a toy pistol at balloons with liberals’ names on them (including Navalny and Gorbachev).
 ‘We’re too tolerant of the liberal opposition,’ Proselkov said.
 ‘We need to bring back the spirit of 1937.’
 As Kremlin media turn up the rhetoric about homosexuals being a fifth column of western influence, patriotic teenagers have been arranging fake dates with gay teenagers online: when the victim turns up, he is met by a gang who taunt him, film it and put it on YouTube.

 It’s difficult to tell how deep the new ideology goes: polls seem to show that most Russians are largely indifferent to religion, or Cossacks, or homosexuality.
 But the Kremlin has ways of dealing with polls that aren’t to its liking.
 After the Levada Center, Russia’s most respected polling institute, published polls that showed Putin’s popularity was waning, the Kremlin accused it of being a ‘foreign agent’.
 It may be closed down.